MarkStrayMcc/MartianRobots/README.md

  - Value Semantics: Two positions are equal if their properties match
  - Non-destructive Updates: Uses with expressions for movement
  - Clean Formatting: Built-in ToString() matches required output format

+#### The Command Registry (CommandRegistry.cs)
+ - Open/Closed Principle: New commands can be added without modifying existing code (just register new ICommand implementations).
+ - Robot Class Doesn't Change: The Robot.ProcessInstructions() method stays simple—it doesn't need updates when new commands are introduced.
+ - Dynamic Command Registration: Commands can be added/removed at runtime (e.g., for modding or experimental features)
+ - Testability
+	- Isolated Unit Tests: Each command can be tested independently
+	- Easy Mocking: The registry can be mocked to return test doubles

 #### World Class (World.cs)
  - Single Responsibility: Manages only grid rules and scent markers.